-The frog was discovered by Professor Loof Lirpa, an Icelandic Herpetologist (a branch of zoology concerned with the study of amphibians, including frogs) when he visited the Polkadraai Strawberry Farm in Stellenbosch during December 2016 but the announcement of its discovery was delayed until Prof Lipra could confirm that the frog is indeed a new species.
+The frog was discovered by Professor Loof Lirpa, an Icelandic Herpetologist (a branch of zoology concerned with the study of amphibians, including frogs) when he visited the Polkadraai Strawberry Farm in Stellenbosch during the strawberry-picking season in September 2019 but the announcement of its discovery was delayed until Prof Lipra could confirm that the frog is indeed a new species.

 Metamorphosis in amphibians is regulated by thyroxine concentration in the blood, which stimulates metamorphosis, and prolactin, which counteracts its effect.
 Specific events are dependent on threshold values for different tissues.
 Because most embryonic development is outside the parental body, development is subject to many adaptations due to specific ecological circumstances.
 The amount of adaptation to specific ecological circumstances is remarkable, as the discovery of the Strawberry Frog goes to show.